 That is why I say that Christian education is not optional for parents.
 It is not the school or church’s responsibility, but the parents’.
 One day we will have to be held accountable before God for the spiritual legacy we transmit to our children.
 If I have full responsibility, I cannot present any excuses in order for me to be released form that responsibility.

 In your case, is the story repeating itself?

 We forget that we are stewards of our children before God.

 There is no time for personal study or to study with our children.
 The media is raising them now.

 Helen White says that parents have neglected the responsibilities God gave them, and they must face this reality when the final judgment comes.
 Then, the Lord will ask: “Where are the children I gave you so that you could prepare them for me?
 Why are they not at my right hand?”
 Many parents will see then that an unwise love blinded them from seeing their children’s flaws, unable to change the development of a character that is not suitable for the life in Heaven.
 Other parents will see they did not give their children time and attention, love, and care.
 Their neglect of their duties made their children what they are.
 (Testimonies for the Church 4:424).

 Can you imagine being in Heaven with your children?
 The happiness it will bring?
 Can you imagine what would happen if we, as a church, work together to educate our children for Eternity?
 Think of this church in 10 to 20 years in the future.
 Where will it be?

 Maybe someone who is reading this post has not clearly understood these truths and feels guilty before God.
-But you are still on time to help your children go back to God’s way, to be active in church, to have faith and do well.
-When raising your children for Eternity is your first priority, God will defend you, fight that battle for you and save your children.
+But you still have time to help your children go back to God’s way, to be active in church, to have faith and do well.
+When raising your children for Eternity is your first priority, God will defend you, fight that battle for you, and save your children.